obaiddawarki/data-512-homework_2/README.md

 ```

 ### Data Description
-The data description of the files included in this repository with the column description os shown as below:
+The data description of the files included in this repository with the column description is shown as below:

 ### Name of the file : population_by_country_2022_cleaned.csv
 The data file population_by_country_2022_cleaned csv has the following columns with their descriptions